-His opening credits were genius: shot after shot of classic books and artworks distorting as they burn.
+His opening credits are genius: shot after shot of classic books and artworks distorting as they burn.
 It’s truly haunting watching Pride And Prejudice, As I Lay Dying, Lolita, Moby Dick, Their Eyes Were Watching God, The Aeneid, and I Know Why The Caged Bird Sings get eaten up by flames, particularly when the images are interspersed with footage of Nazi book burnings.
 And if that’s not enough of a whammy, the credits give way to a really powerful shot of a man striking a match and staring into the flame.
-So, I think it’s already clear: I loved Bahrani’s direction.
-Later, he layered in these CCTV-like shots which chillingly reinforced the sense of everyone being surveilled, as a mechanism of control.
-Brilliant!
+Later, he layers in these CCTV-like shots which chillingly reinforce the sense of everyone being surveilled, as a mechanism of control.

-There’s plenty here for those audiences to sink their teeth in to, a whole new tree grown organically from the roots of Bradbury’s story under Bahrani’s tender loving care.
+There’s plenty here for audiences to sink their teeth in to, a whole new tree grown organically from the roots of Bradbury’s story under Bahrani’s tender loving care.
 Fahrenheit 451 is clearly heavily influenced by the success of Black Mirror, being very similar in tone and approach.
 I also noted several nods to Orwell’s Nineteen Eighty-Four (the “FREEDOM IS CHOICE” mantra reminiscent of Orwellian slogans, and a secret diary hidden from an all-seeing household appliance), and also Huxley’s Brave New World (a populace mollified through medicated eye-drops).
-Given that these three books are often listed together as some kind of classic dystopian trifecta, the homages make sense.
+Given that these three books are often listed together as a kind of classic dystopian trifecta, the homages make sense.
 I appreciate that Bahrani didn’t shy away from the common ground.

 The story is still set in an unspecified future time, after a Second Civil War, where books are banned but all information is now accessed through a state-controlled heavily-censored version of the internet called “The 9”.
 It’s basically a 24-hour news channel with a social media overlay.
 The imagery of “likes” and “stories” seemed a strong indication that the filmmakers intended to stay very faithful to Bradbury’s anti-mass media message, if not his plot.
 The firemen still burn books, as we know (but they call them “graffiti”), and Montag is their poster boy, unquestioningly spouting the party line at every opportunity.